Treatments · Trauma therapy

 Trauma therapy that does not push.

-Online trauma-informed psychotherapy for adults across Ontario.
+In-person trauma-informed psychotherapy in Mississauga and online across Ontario, for adults.
 Sessions move slowly, with consent and pacing built in.

 About trauma therapy at Anchor & Bloom.

-The approach is trauma-informed across both clinicians.
-That means consent and pacing are part of how we work, not separate steps.
+Trauma-informed across both clinicians.
+Consent and pacing are part of how we work, not separate steps.
 We will not push into anything your system is not ready to look at.

 How trauma shows up